-Your MacBook Pro, like all laptops, gets dirty through regular use and the environment.
+The best MacBook, like all laptops, gets dirty through regular use and the environment.
 Cleaning your computer on a daily or weekly basis isn't just crucial for the device.
-By removing dangerous germs from your computer, you're also protecting yourself.
+By removing dangerous germs from your MacBook Air (M1, 2020) or another device, you're also protecting yourself.
 Here are essential ways to clean and disinfect your laptop.

 Products used in this guide

-- Use just a little: Poland Spring Distilled Water (1 gallon) ($14 at Amazon)
+- Use just a little: Deer Park Brand Distilled Water

 Cleaning and disinfecting your laptop aren't the same thing, at least in the context of germs.
-Regular cleaning involves removing smudges and stubborn spots and stains.
-Disinfecting, by contrast, removes unseen bacteria that could make your sick.
+Regular cleaning involves removing smudges and stubborn spots, and stains.
+Disinfecting, by contrast, removes unseen bacteria that could make you sick.
 For the latter, you need to use items that won't harm your laptop.

 For everyday cleaning: